 You may remember the peat fires in 2015 and, more recently, in 2019.
 Massive fires swept through the region, driven by an extended drought caused by global climate conditions and human activities.
-These fires destroyed over 2.2 million hectares of forest, including the habitat of over 3,000 orangutans, and released huge amounts of carbon dioxide to the atmosphere and choking gasses implicated in the deaths of over 100,000 people.
-Let’s not let this happen again!
+These fires destroyed over 2.2 million hectares of forest, including the habitat of over 3,000 orangutans, and released huge amounts of carbon dioxide and other harmful gases into the atmosphere, resulting in the premature death of over 100,000 people.
+Let’s not allow this to happen again!

 Help us to implement grassroots solutions to tackle the impacts and the causes of the fires, and create long-term fire-prevention strategies.
 We direct resources towards both prevention and emergency response as we are committed to reducing the risk of fires and improving local capacity to fight the flames.

 The biggest long-term problem inside Borneo’s peat-swamp forest is drainage.
-Man-made canals dug to remove timber, in the past, are now draining the peat, drying it out and sending the fire-risk skyrocketing.
-BNF is working to solve this problem by blocking hundreds of canals in the Sebangau National Park Forest to re-wet the peat and prevent fires igniting.
+Man-made canals dug to remove timber, in the past, are now draining the peat of water, drying it out and sending the fire-risk skyrocketing.
+BNF is working to solve this problem by blocking hundreds of drainage channels in the Sebangau National Park to re-wet the peat and prevent fires igniting.

 Restoration of this forest will take time, and in the meantime, fires will continue to occur so we need to be ready.
 Local community firefighting teams, established and supported by BNF, work tirelessly to extinguish dry-season fires and prevent the spread of more blazes.
-BNF also supports the CIMTROP TSA firefighting team, which has been active through five major fire events over the past 18 years; and we are connecting all of these community teams through the Indonesian Disaster Agency.
+BNF also supports the CIMTROP TSA firefighting team, which has been active through five major fire events over the past 18 years; and we are connecting community teams from across Indonesia through the Indonesian Disaster Agency.